Skip to main content

 Park History

 The Saylugem mountain region remained sparsely populated through history, utilized seasonally by nomadic pastoralists moving livestock between summer and winter pastures.
-Russian explorers documented the area's exceptional wildlife in the 19th century, noting large argali herds and reports of snow leopards.
+Russian explorers documented the area's exceptional wildlife in the 19th century, noting large argali herds and snow leopards.
 Soviet border militarization limited access during the Cold War, inadvertently protecting ecosystems from development and overhunting.
-Saylugem National Park was established in 2010 specifically to protect Russia's snow leopard population and high-altitude ecosystems.
-The park designation emerged from decades of conservation advocacy highlighting the Altai region's global biodiversity significance.
-Management initially faced challenges due to limited infrastructure, extreme climate, and border zone restrictions complicating access.
-International partnerships brought expertise and resources for snow leopard monitoring using camera traps and GPS collaring.
-The park became a cornerstone of transboundary conservation efforts linking protected areas across Russia, Kazakhstan, China, and Mongolia into a larger conservation landscape for wide-ranging species.
+Saylugem National Park was formally established by government decree on June 27, 2010, specifically to protect Russia's snow leopard population and high-altitude ecosystems.
+[1] International partnerships brought expertise and resources for snow leopard monitoring using camera traps and GPS collaring.
+The park became a cornerstone of transboundary conservation efforts linking protected areas across Russia, Kazakhstan, China, and Mongolia.

 Major Trails And Attractions